ronyho3008/python-course-assignments/day03/home assignment/README.md

 ===

 ## Coment on friends Day02 assignment
-I enjoyed looking and comenting on Adib's DNA sequences transformer and ***
+I enjoyed looking and comenting on Adib's DNA sequences transformer and on Shelly's PCR Calculator :)

 ---